 Tuttle said Doran emailed her “as soon as he found out, and I opened it before I got to the official notification.”

 Tuttle and Faulk are among 2,000 recipients of the NSF’s 2017 Graduate Research Fellowships, which selects finalists through a national competition that includes peer review.
 This year, more than 13,000 undergraduate and graduate students applied for the scholarships.
 Recipients will receive three years of financial support for graduate study that leads to a research-based master’s or doctoral degree in science or engineering within a five-year fellowship period.
 Each student receives a $34,000 stipend while a $12,000 cost-of-education allowance goes to the graduate institution.

 “This is really a game changer for our students because it puts them in an elite group of nationally recognized scholars that any top-tier graduate research program will fight to attract,” Doran said.

-Including Tuttle and Faulk, a total of eight South students have received the scholarship awards since 2011, putting the Honors Program, its students and South in a category of excellence “found at top research and educational programs anywhere in the nation,” Doran said.
+Including Tuttle and Faulk, a total of eight South students have received the scholarship awards since 2011, putting the Honors College, its students and South in a category of excellence “found at top research and educational programs anywhere in the nation,” Doran said.
 He added that within the same time period several students, including Faulk, first received honorable mention in the competition, then went on to win the award in subsequent years.

 Initially, the 23-year-old Faulk will use the fellowship to complete his studies for dual master's degrees in psychology and sociology from South in 2018.
 He’s undecided about where he’ll study for a doctoral degree in psychology, but he hopes to spend some time studying abroad while continuing his career in research.